Uvalente/CV/README.md

 #### The Biltmore Mayfair, LXR Hilton Hotels (06/2019 to 11/2019)
 ##### Banqueting Sous Chef

-- I was leading a team of 5, instructing them about the working place and government policies, and making sure the highest standard was achieved.
-- I have been entrusted with menu and recipe creation, and the supervising of others kitchens teams and operations.
+- Planning efficient working schedules, through smart workload splitting, and assigning tasks related to individual strengths, resulted in saving 10% of the allocated budget.
+- Menu engineering and yield testing, creating a standard operating procedure.
+- Created good relationship with internal and external stakeholders.

 #### Food By Dish (08/2017 to 02/2019)
-##### Sous Chef
+##### Sous Chef (Acting Head Chef from 12/2018)

 - Being employed by a catering company made me refine timekeeping and management skills.
-- I was overseeing a different number of teams, organizing their work, and making sure that deadlines were met with no compromise on the final product quality.
-- At the end of my journey with them, I was the acting Head Chef, managing the staff, respecting the company budget, and coordinating their different venues.
+- At the end of my journey with them, I was the acting Head Chef, managing up to 25 members of staff, handling employees and food budget, and coordinating their different venues.

 #### Club Gascon (03/2016 to 08/2017)
 ##### Sous Chef